PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/taxes-listing.md

 ## Tax options table

-- **Enable tex** - toggle switch button, enabling or disabling Tax showing and calculations on the market in Prestashop items.
+- **Enable tax** - toggle switch button, enabling or disabling Tax showing and calculations on the market in Prestashop items.
 By default it is enabled.
 - **Display tax in the shopping cart** - toggle switch button, enabling or disabling Tax showing in the Cart.
-By default ir is disabled.
+By default it is disabled.
 - **Based on** - dropdown element to choose from where and what location should the Taxes calculate.
 Possible values are **Invoice Address** and **Delivery Address**.
 By default, there is Invoice address value selected.
-- **Use ecotax** - toggle switch button, controling the ecotaxes availability.
+- **Use ecotax** - toggle switch button, controlling the ecotaxes availability.
 Enabling the ecotaxes, creates additional field in Pricing area in Product Page editing.
 By default, the ecotaxes are disabled.
 - **Ecotax** - if _Use ecotax_ is enabled, this _Ecotax_ dropdown field appears.
 There can be certain ecotax and range set from the dropdown.
 This field becomes mandatory.
 - **Save** - CTA button saving the Tax configuration

 ## Multistores compatibility

 Multistores are not affected separately, while managing the Tax properties in Tax listings.
-It means, that customizing Tax for one country will affect all the Taxes for other shop groups and multistores.
+It means, that customizing Tax for one country will impact all the Taxes for other shop groups and multistores.

 But the Tax Options table works differently - the settings can be saved separately for different multistores and shop groups.